 ValueError: If rule is an empty string.

-SyntaxError: If rule contains an invalid BPF expression.
+ValueError: If rule contains characters not valid in a BPF expression.

 """